morrownr/88x2bu-20210702/README.md

 - x86-64, amd64
 - armv6l, armv7l (arm)
 - aarch64 (arm64)
+- riscv

 Note: Additional CPU architectures may work but I currently only have the hardware to test the above.

 ### Compatible Kernels

-- Kernels: 4.19 - 5.11 (Realtek)
+- Kernels: 5.10 - 5.11 (Realtek)
-- Kernels: 5.12 - 6.9  (community support)
+- Kernels: 5.12 - 6.14  (community support)

-Note: Kernels earlier than 4.19 may work but are not tested or supported.
+Note: Kernels earlier than 5.10 may work but are not tested or supported.

 ### Tested Compilers

-- gcc 11, 12 and 13
+- gcc 12, 13 and 14

 ### Tested Linux Distributions